harvard-lil/perma/developer.md

 in settings.py. `CELERY_TASK_ALWAYS_EAGER` must be `False` if you are specifically testing or setting up a new a Celery <-> Django interaction or if you are working with LinkBatches (otherwise subtle bugs may not surface).

-If you make changes to a Perma.cc Celery task while `CELERY_TASK_ALWAYS_EAGER = False`, you'll need to stop and start the Celery server.
-This is true even when the Django development server restarts by itself.

 ## Working with Redis